-Voting in the May 2021 election starts about April 29!
-Ballots are due back to the Elections Office or an Official Dropbox by 8pm on May 18th.
-VOTE411.org already has a lot of the information you need to vote.
-There is an explanation of a ballot measure for the Oregon Historical Society levy.
-In addition, many candidates for school boards and fire and water districts have posted their information.
+Voting in the May 2021 election started about April 29.
+Ballots were due back to the Elections Office or an Official Dropbox by 8pm on May 18th.
+VOTE411.org had a lot of relevant voting information.
+This included an explanation of a ballot measure for the Oregon Historical Society levy.
+In addition, many candidates for school boards and fire and water districts posted their information.
 We also invited them to participate in short interviews for our Video Voters’ Guide.
 In addition, we invited all nine candidates for the Portland Public Schools District Board to be in the PPS School Board Video Forum.
-All of their answers and videos are on this webpage now or will be added when the candidates respond.
-Candidates have until Election Day to post their information on VOTE411.
+All of their answers and videos are on this webpage.
+Candidates had until Election Day to post their information on VOTE411.

-To vote in this election, you must be a US citizen living in Multnomah County, at least 18 years old, and must have registered to vote on or before Tuesday, April 27, 2021.
+To vote in this election, a voter had to be a US citizen living in Multnomah County, at least 18 years old, and must have registered to vote on or before Tuesday, April 27, 2021.

 View the video about how to use VOTE411.org, produced by our sister League in Clackamas County.